huayunh/replay-keystroke-sound/README.md

 ## About the Experiment

+Early day telegraph operators claimed to know who's transmiting on the other end by just listening to the beeping sequence; our lab assistant, after running hundreds of keystroke dynamics experiment sessions, also claims to be able to tell who's typing by ear.
+Can human use audio clues to distinguish typing rhythms?
+How well?
+Can human beat a machine on this topic?

 This is a web app used for an academic experiment aiming at comparing human subjects' performance in identifying keystroke sequence variance with that of a computer.
 You can run it on your browser by [visiting this link](https://huayunh.github.io/replay-keystroke-sound/build).
 To gain a deep understanding to this problem, the experiment is broken into two separate separate tasks: "Are they the same" and "Who typed it".

 ### Task: Are They The Same